Covid 19: Exams FAQs

 Are you planning to open new exam sessions?
 Where can I find information about available test dates in my city / area / country?

-The British Council is preparing to reopen IELTS exams gradually throughout August and September, in line with the slow easing of government restrictions.
+The British Council is running IELTS exams, in line with the up-to-date government guidelines and restrictions.
 Your health and safety is our top priority.
-We therefore adhere to the ministry of health guidelines, which states that a candidate must have 4m² of space to him or herself.
-This affects the number of candidates who can take an exam at our venues at any time.
+We therefore adhere to the ministry of health guidelines.

 I was enrolled in an exam session that was suspended.
 How can I transfer to another session / how can I request a refund?

 If you did not request a refund after your original session was suspended, our test centre staff will inform you as soon as your session is transferred to a new date.

 If our test centre is delivering exams you may also contact the test centre directly if you wish to check your new test date or request a refund.